 If an organization has a well-defined strategy that includes a detailed vision, mission, values, culture, and a well-structured list of objectives, the Leader's personality is likely to have a less impactful presence.
 In most cases, it is possible to teach a quiet person to act outgoing.
 Behavioral research concluded that it is more often problematic to teach an egomaniacal narcissist to pay attention to others or be attentive to details.

 In all the discussion about group structure and group dynamics, it is crucial not to be fooled by sales speak and hyperbole.
 Don't drink the cool-aid without validating the truth.
 Don't be fooled by a false premise through faulty inductive reasoning.
 (See Dr. Schell's article about decision making) Always focus on setting a path that is based in fact and reason.
 Every business must create value when delivering a product or service to a customer.
 The leader-manager must honestly validate their firm's value proposition.

 © Copyright by Dr. Andy Schell, 2020

 Authors Note –

 It is interesting to observe the importance of communication and interpersonal dynamics when examining successful teams.
 Far too often, activities fail because of poor communication and a weak understanding of behavioral and organizational dynamics.
 Communication is more than posting a sales goal.
 A leader with a dynamic personality may be adept at one-way communication but not possess the ability to listen.
-Communication requires authentic interaction among managers and employees to develop a shared alignment and unified commitment to accomplish the goal.
+Communication requires authentic interaction among managers and employees to develop a shared alignment, trust, and unified commitment to accomplish the goal.

 Dr. Andy Schell, DBA (Ph.D.), MSML, MBA, CPA/CFF, CMB